 Introduction to Raw Feeding

-This species-appropriate diet is also known as the BARF model which stands for Biologically Appropriate Raw Feeding or Bones And Raw Food.
-It’s what dogs are designed to eat and will benefit the most from the nutrients a raw diet provides.
+This species-appropriate diet is also known as the BARF model, which stands for Biologically Appropriate Raw Feeding or Bones And Raw Food.
+Dogs are designed to eat and will benefit the most from the nutrients a raw diet provides.
 The most important thing about a raw diet is that it must be complete and balanced.
-80 percent of a raw food diet should be muscle meat but should also contain organs and bones for added nutrients as well.
+80 percent of a raw food diet should be muscle meat but should also contain organs and bones for added nutrients.
 The other 19 percent must include vegetables to maintain the right alkaline and acidity levels.
 The remaining 1 percent should require added supplements like fish oil and vitamins.

 The Benefits That Come With A Raw Dog Food Diet